GeorgiNedyalkov/3sided/README.md

 We add a tag to the charm of the collection id.
 We have a client component collection selector that updates the url Then in the charm bar [category][chain] page we add it to a query for get products

+Design Desitions:

+- All charms in charms selector will be the same size.
+They will be smaller on the chain

+Ideas:

+- Featured collection section